freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 try the current prototype and report any issues to arichardson@FreeBSD.org.
 If you can help with reviewing the changes please contact arichardson@FreeBSD.org to be added to any pending Phabricator reviews.

-## DTS Update ##

-Contact: Emmanuel Vadot, <manu@FreeBSD.org>

-DTS files (Device Tree Sources) were updated to be in pair with Linux 4.18 for the 12.0 release.

-The DTS are now compile for some arm64 boards as the one present in U-Boot are now always up-to-date.

 ## ENA FreeBSD Driver Update ##